duyenle1312/javascript/README.md

 console.log(doubleArray); // [1, 4, 9]
 ```

 Here we can see there is an arrow function inside the parentheses of the **_map()_**  function.
 If you look closely, you could see that this arrow function has _removed the brackets, the **_return_** keyword and also the parentheses_ as we have discussed above.
-If you are not familiar with the **_map()_** function, it is just simply take each element of an array and return a new array based on the content of the body of the arrow function inside it.
+If you are not familiar with the **_map()_** function, it just simply takes each element of an array and return a new array based on the content of the arrow function body.